LeonardiR/front-webpack/README.md

-# This is a Front-End blank starter project with Webpack, Handlebars, Sass"
+# This is a Front-End blank starter project with Webpack, Handlebars and Sass"

 Before running the code run `npm install` in your console.